JohanKnarreborg/OWF_OM_OPTIMIZATION/README.md

   <em>Model architecture for long-term simulations. </em>
 </div>

 The model can be run with a planning horizon of more than 1 day, but only locks in the maintenance plan for the coming day.
 The maintenance plan is based on the remaining maintenance for each turbine, a weather, and power market forecasts.
+The planning is done at 12 o'clock noon to allow for the plan to be integrated in the day-ahead market bid.
 This process is illustrated below:

 <div align="center">
   <img width="600" src="https://github.com/JohanKnarreborg/OWF_OM_OPTIMIZATION/blob/main/figs/forecast_diagram.png">